-Belfast is the ideal location for a short city break.
 The city is packed with things to do, but its compact size means you can cover it all in just a few days.
+Follow our insider’s guide to spending 48 hours in the city and discover the top things to do, see, eat and drink.

 You can get to Belfast from around 20 different airports in Great Britain, with most flights taking just over an hour.
 If you’re coming from Dublin, Belfast is just two hours away by train, bus or car.
 And the city is full of accommodation options to suit all budgets.
 Browse our recommended places to stay then kick the weekend off using our 48-hour itinerary.